meowware-development/source-sdk/README.md

 There is also the main branch which just follows the base Source Game Engine and is very bare bones.

-**You are currently on the Counter-Strike: Source branch**
+**You are currently on the Counter-Strike: Source branch** **NOTE: This branch has been developed on the Counter-Strike: Source STEAM v93 version!**

 # Features